-Unlike some towns, Flatgap isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Flatgap are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Flatgap is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Flatgap is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Flatgap who work in community and social services (11.59%), sales jobs (11.02%), and personal care services (7.01%).

 One downside of living in Flatgap, however, is that residents on average have to contend with a long commute, spending on average 31.89 minutes every day commuting to work.